secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

     - The official source format of the Secure Crypto Config must be cryptographically protected to ensure its integrity and authenticity.
     - Other published formats derived from the source format (e.g. for human readability on a webpage) do not have to be cryptographically protected but should be generated automatically from the source format.
     - The official source should also provide information about the Secure Crypto Config Interface that should be utilized for the application of the Secure Crypto Config.
+    - The Secure Crypto Config must specify how it can be extended (e.g. more security levels) and how derivatives work.
   - Human readable
-    - Easy to find what is a secure parameter set for a given requirement (e.g. one table, two-dimensional)
-    - Easy accessibility
-    - Must be easy to update by the committee
+    - The Secure Crypto Config must have a human readable format.
+    - The Secure Crypto Config must allow non-experts to find secure cryptography algorithms and appropriate parameters for common cryptography use cases.
+    - The Secure Crypto Config human readable publication format should only use easy to comprehend data structures like two-dimensional tables.
   - Machine readable
     - Cryptography libraries, regardless of the programming language, should be able to directly map (without extensive parsing) the Secure Crypto Config to their implementation
     - Must be easy to verify which Secure Crypto Config is used / was used (e.g. in Continuous Integration platforms)